Lilu Miah

-Martyr Lilu Mia (লিলু মিয়া; died 1971) was a freedom fighter of the Liberation War of Bangladesh.
-Bangladesh government awarded him the title of Bir Bikrom for his bravery in the independence war.
+Lilu Miah (লিলু মিয়া; died 1971) was a freedom fighter of the Liberation War of Bangladesh against Pakistani military occupation in 1971.
+He was recognized as a war hero, where the Bangladesh government awarded him the title of Bir Bikrom, the third-highest military honor, for his bravery in the war.

 Birth and education

-Martyr Lilu Mia's ancestral home is in Kandi village of Lokmankhar in Chhayasuti union of Kuliyarchar upazila of Kishoreganj district.
-His father's name is Sona Mia, mother is Sirennesa.
-He was married.
-His wife is Lalita Begum and they have two sons and two daughters.
+Martyr Lilu Miah's ancestral home was in Kandi village of Lokmankhar in the Chhayasuti union of Kuliyarchar upazila, Kishoreganj District in what was once East Pakistan.
+His parents were Sona Miah and Sirennesa.
+He was married to Lalita Begum, with whom he shared two sons and daughters.